 “Passing through a grid of windows into the double-height main gallery, visitors could follow the sinuous line of a polished Art Deco handrail up a flight of stairs to the second floor, and around to a double-curved viewing balcony – evocative of a theater box, an ocean liner, a pair of breasts.
 This offered a view onto the salon-style hanging across the way, and more importantly, the society spectacle of a gallery opening below.
-Alternatively, following the choreography of the sale, one could pass to the rear of the ground floor, through two smaller galleries, and into a back room – as long and nearly as wide as the main gallery.”
+Alternatively, following the sale’s choreography, one could pass to the rear of the ground floor, through two smaller galleries, and into a back room – as long and nearly as wide as the main gallery. […]

 The gallery forced Kenneth Frampton, in his review, to “question how neutral or specific an art gallery should be and whether it should in itself constitute an object of aesthetic intensity.”
 Given the pluralist forms and demands of contemporary art (as opposed to, say, candles), he answered the latter question in the negative.